SZA: Social media use

 SZA has a strong online presence.
 Early in her career, she was very active on the social media site Tumblr, where many people discovered her EPs and contributed to her rise to fame.
 SZA described Tumblr as "her shit" and "such a crazy place" when she was still scouring the website.
 She also uses Twitter frequently to express her thoughts, share updates on music and projects, and to talk to fans.
-On Instagram, SZA posts Reels and Stories and releases teasers or snippets of upcoming works.
+On Instagram, SZA posts Reels and Stories and releases teasers or snippets of upcoming works, and has frequently been seen commenting on various Reels.
 Her songs often go viral on TikTok, which she uses to her advantage when promoting music.

 Music leaks

 Many of SZA's unreleased songs have been leaked online, which she has openly criticized, stating, "When people leak my songs, they ruin them".
 She feels that when a song is leaked, it no longer belongs to her but to the public, describing it as "something unfinished that you decided was ready to be shared".
 In December 2018, SZA faced her first major leak when a nine-track unreleased album titled Comethru was distributed through a label called Scissor.
 On the album, SZA was credited as "Sister Solana", while Lamar made a guest appearance under the name "King Kenny".
 In January 2024, SZA warned that she may pursue legal action against those who release her music without permission, stating that she promised to hold them accountable as much as the law allows.
 In March 2024, SZA addressed a fan on Twitter who leaked unreleased images and audio, and later deleted and deactivated her accounts before RCA could take action.
 Punch noted that leaks frequently result in project delays or complete cancellations.